From Riches to Rags, Happily

 We got rid of it all.
 All of it.
 And after three and half years, have never looked back.

 Those designer shoes and bags became adventures across the Sahara desert and the glacial landscapes of Patagonia.
 We traded cars for plane tickets and our own beds for backpacks.
-We stuffed what we needed into 130 litres of space and found that in the absence of “things”, we discovered freedom.
+We stuffed what we needed into 130 liters of space and found that in the absence of “things”, we discovered freedom.

 The road spread out infinitely before us, forking in all directions.
 We chose South America first, sharpening our Spanish and learning valuable lessons about privilege and survival.
 From there to Europe, back to North America, to the Middle East.
 The vast country of Turkey perhaps surprised us the most by worming it’s way deep into our hearts and minds.
-The unrivalled hospitality and pure benevolence of the Turks won us over quickly, and we toyed with the idea of growing roots there.
+The unrivaled hospitality and pure benevolence of the Turks won us over quickly, and we toyed with the idea of growing roots there.

 But the freedom of the open road was too tempting.
-There are too many places to be explored, to many foreign cultures left to see, taste, hear, and soak in.
+There are too many places to be explored, too many foreign cultures left to see, taste, hear, and soak in.
 Setting roots would mean buying things, buying things would mean responsibility.
 To find space for them, to care for them, to upgrade them – all for the cost of our freedom.

 It sounds exotic to some, downright scary to others.
 And the questions about our assured inheritance or lottery winnings are forever forthcoming.
 What people can rarely grasp is that this lifestyle of travel is actually less expensive than the corporate North American life we left behind.